pylSER/Deep-Reinforcement-learning-Mountain-Car/README.md

 The program in the video is running in macOS(Macbook Air) , and it only took 4.1 minutes to finish training.
+No GPU used.